-- measures that are specific to particular proposals or interventions, for example, ridership or cost efficiency, and - measures to establish the impact of the Plan overall in the context of other related influences in the County, for example, change in congestion levels on key highways.
+- " measures that are specific to particular elements, for example, ridership or cost efficiency, and - " measures to establish the impact of the Plan overall in the context of other related influences in the County, for example, change in congestion levels on key highways.

-To provide context, an outline of possible progress measures and targets have been identified overleaf.
+To provide context, an outline of possible progress measures and targets have been identified in Figure 7.